Line T2 (Thessaloniki Regional Railway): Route

 On the Thessaloniki–Platy segment, the line shares the corridor with multiple long-distance and freight services.
 The line departs Thessaloniki, passing through suburban areas such as Kordelio and Sindos, a significant freight terminal and logistics hub.
 The route continues westward through Veria and Naousa, key urban centres of Imathia regional unit.
 The terrain becomes more mountainous as the line ascends toward Edessa, with several scenic segments including river valleys and dense vegetation.
 This segment is partially electrified and shared with regional express services.
 Beyond Edessa, the line loses its electrification and is operated with DMU's.
-This stretch climbs into the highlands of Western Macedonia, serving small towns such as Arnissa, Amynteo (an important junction with the Kozani branch line), and terminates at Florina, a key provincial centre near the border with North Macedonia.
+This stretch of line climbs into the highlands of Western Macedonia, serving small towns such as Arnissa, Amynteo (an important junction with the Kozani branch line), and terminates at Florina, a key provincial centre near the border with North Macedonia.

 Stations

 The spelling of the station names on this table, in English and Greek, are according to the signage.